-- The malfunction indicator lamp is on with the engine running, or if the vehicle is placed in Service Only Mode and the malfunction indicator lamp does not come on.
-See your dealer for assistance in verifying proper operation of the malfunction indicator lamp. - The OBD II (On-Board Diagnostics) system determines that critical emission control systems have not been completely diagnosed.
-The vehicle would be considered not ready for inspection.
+The malfunction indicator lamp is on while the engine is running, or the malfunction indicator lamp is not on while the vehicle is in ON/RUN or Service Only Mode.
+See your dealer for assistance in verifying proper operation of the malfunction indicator lamp.

+The OBD II (On-Board Diagnostics) system determines that critical emission control systems have not been completely diagnosed by the system.
+If this were to occur, the vehicle would be considered not ready for inspection.
 This can happen if the 12-volt battery has recently been replaced or run down.

 The diagnostic system is designed to evaluate critical emission control systems during normal driving.
-This can take several days of routine driving.
+This can take several days of driving.
 If this has been done and the vehicle still does not pass the inspection for lack of OBD II system readiness, your dealer can prepare the vehicle for inspection.